ds231009/ccl2Frontend/README.md

             - 💡 Biggest learning: Full time job and ccl is a pleasure
             - ❌ Biggest mistake/blocker:
             - 📌 Notes for tomorrow: Implement other admin pages and nice styling.
 Maybe already the create article

+## Day Nr.
+4 - 11.06.2025
+            - ✅ What I worked on today: Authentification fixed.
+Structure for Admin views definded.
+            - 💡 Biggest learning: ChatGPT can't find all the problems not even with the code.
+            - ❌ Biggest mistake/blocker: CORS.USE() IS A WILDCARD THINGY.
+            - 📌 Notes for tomorrow: Implement authentification.
+How to admin or journalist roles.

+## Day Nr.
+5 - 12.06.2025
+            - ✅ What I worked on today:
+            - 💡 Biggest learning:
+            - ❌ Biggest mistake/blocker:
+            - 📌 Notes for tomorrow: